petya0111/Sherlock-Judging/carapace-judging.md

 018-M USDC  have a contract level admin controlled address blocklist.
 If an address is blocked, then transfers to and from that address are forbidden.
 019-M Unable to withdraw the ETH locked in the contract 020-M sToken can be inflated because the balanceOf function does not specify the token used.
+021-M An attacker may leverage flashloan of sToken to claim capital from a protection pool without actually provide underlying token.
+022-M ProtectionPool._accruePremiumAndExpireProtections function is called to collect premium for active protections and also remove expired protections from active list.
+023-M Function `_assessState` loops through all lending pools of protection pool in order to check their state.
+In case if lending pool is late in payment, then `DefaultStateManager._moveFromActiveToLockedState` function [is called]  in order to lock capital.
+024-M The `calculateKAndLambda` function in the `AccruedPremiumCalculator` library contract has a potential risk of integer overflow due to casting `uint256` arguments to `int256` and may allow an attacker to exploit the calculation and cause a crash, freeze.
+025-M If a pool goes back and forth between Late and Active and a protection seller fails to claim their unlocked funds they are lost. non claimed `unlockedFunds` are stuck in `ProtectionPool`
+026-M defaultStateManager.getLendingPoolStatus can be stale which allows user to buy/renew protection when he should not 027-M `ProtectionPoolCycleManager` does not support change state from Open to Open 028-M If noone called ProtectionPoolCycleManager.calculateAndSetPoolCycleState during the cycle, then cycle calculation is broken
+029-M The cronjob `DefaultStateManager.assessStates` can become more costly than how it should be 030-M A LendingProtocolAdapter can be created for 0 addresses